raulwwq0/raulwwq0/README.md

 # Hello there!

-I'm Raúl Aguilar and my main goal is becoming a developer without dying while trying.
+I'm Raúl Aguilar and my main goal is becoming a software developer without dying while trying.

 Anyway, you can find some things about me at <a href="https://raul-aguilar.netlify.app/">raul-aguilar</a>.